vanitha-himagirish/Linux/README.md

 #### Terminal
 - Command Line or terminal is a text based interface to the system
+- Terminal is just a mechanism to transfer information.

+#### Shell
+- For the operating system to understand the information, a shell is needed.
+- A shell in Linux is a program that interprets the commands you enter in a terminal window, so the operating system can understand what you want to do.
+- There are many shell programs, such as Bash, Zsh, Csh, Ksh etc.
+- Bash is the default shell on most Linux distributions.
+When you open a terminal window, a Bash shell is automatically started.
+- To check which shell you are using now, run the following command.

 #### Paths
-1. Absolute path - Specifies a location in relation to root directory.
+1. Absolute path - Specifies a loation in relation to root directory.
 Always they begin with / .
 2. Relative path - It is the relation to where we are currently in the system and will not begin with /.

 Some of the common notations used :